Fenced Frame

 4. If instance is null, then return.

-5. If the relevant settings object's origin and instance’s mapped url's origin are not same origin, then return.
+5. If this's relevant settings object's origin and instance’s mapped url's origin are not same origin, then return.

 6. If instance’s fenced frame reporter is null, then return.